NRI Investing · 10 min read

 Why NRIs Should Seriously Consider Investing in India

-India is one of the few large economies in the world where the structural growth story remains intact for decades.
+India is one of the few large economies where the structural growth story remains intact for decades.
 A young demographic, a rising middle class, accelerating digitisation, and a government actively investing in infrastructure are the conditions that have historically produced sustained equity market returns.

 There's also a deeply personal reason.
 Most NRIs have family in India, plan to retire here partially or fully, or want to maintain a financial presence in the country of their origin.
 Investing in India isn't just a financial decision.
 It's a connection to home.